buanjautista/CCMultiworldRandomizer/Contributing.md

 what exactly you want to achieve.

-I am more than willing to help you out as well to explain anything that's not clear and even change the randomizer itself to accomodate your changes better.
+I am more than willing to help you out as well to explain anything that's not clear and even change the randomizer itself to accommodate your changes better.
 Please reach out if this interests you.

 ### Logic Contributions